Conditional predictive inference for stable algorithms: Discussion and further remarks

 In other words, there exists $T_n\in\mathcal Z^n$, such that $\sigma_0^2=\tilde{\sigma}^2_n(T_n) = \sigma_1^2$, a contradiction. \end{proof} \end{remark}

-\begin{remark} Consistent estimation of the true regression function $m_P:\mathcal X\to \R$ from an i.i.d. sample of size $n$ is usually not possible if the dimension $p$ of $\mathcal X$ is non-negligible compared to $n$.
-For example, in a Gaussian linear model where the only unknown parameter is the $p$-vector $\beta$ of regression coefficients, it is impossible to consistently estimate the conditional mean $m_P(x_0)=\E_P[y_0\|x_0] = \beta'x_0$, unless $p/n\to0$, or strong assumptions are imposed on the parameter space \citep[cf.][]{Dicker12}. \end{remark}
+\begin{remark}\normalfont Consistent estimation of the true regression function $\mu_P:\mathcal X\to \R$ from an i.i.d. sample of size $n$ is usually not possible if the dimension $p$ of $\mathcal X$ is non-negligible compared to $n$, even if $\mu_P$ is very regular and the error is homoskedastic and has rapidly decaying tails.
+For example, in a Gaussian linear model where the only unknown parameter is the $p$-vector $\beta$ of regression coefficients, it is impossible to consistently estimate the conditional mean $\mu_P(x_0)=\E_{z_0}[y_0\|x_0] = \beta'x_0$, unless $p/n\to0$ or strong assumptions are imposed on the parameter space \citep[cf.][]{Dicker12}. \end{remark}

-\begin{remark} A natural approach for constructing non-parametric prediction sets is to estimate the conditional density of $y_0$ given $x_0$ (if it exists), because, as can be easily shown, a highest density region of the conditional density of $y_0$ given $x_0$ provides the smallest (in terms of Lebesgue measure) prediction region $PR_\alpha(x_0)$ for $y_0$ that controls the conditional coverage probability given $x_0$, i.e., that satisfies
+\begin{remark}\normalfont A natural approach for constructing non-parametric prediction sets is to estimate the conditional density of $y_0$ given $x_0$ (if it exists), because, as can be easily shown, a highest density region of the conditional density of $y_0$ given $x_0$ provides the smallest (in terms of Lebesgue measure) prediction region $PR_\alpha(x_0)$ for $y_0$ that controls the conditional coverage probability given $x_0$, i.e., that satisfies

 This condition has been called \emph{object conditional validity} by \citet{Vovk13}.
 However, object conditional validity is often too much to ask for.
-First of all, as shown by \citet{Lei14} \citep[see also][]{Vovk13}, for continuous distributions there are no non-trivial prediction sets based on a finite sample that satisfy \eqref{eq:condXvalid}.
+First of all, as shown by \citet{Barber19} \citep[see also][]{Vovk13, Lei14}, for continuous distributions there are no non-trivial prediction sets based on a finite sample that satisfy \eqref{eq:condXvalid}.
 Moreover, even if we are content with \emph{asymptotic} object conditional validity, learning the relevant properties of the conditional density of $y_0$ given $x_0$ is typically only possible if the dimension of the feature vector $x_0$ is much smaller than the available sample size (cf. Remark~\ref{rem:Dicker}).
+Finally, even under stability assumptions of the underlying predictor, object conditional validity seems to be very hard.
 Therefore, since our focus in the present paper is on high-dimensional problems, we do not aim at object conditional validity.

 \end{remark}